tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 perpendicularity, dimensionality, partitions, symmetries/patterns/invariants, and engineering-grade software**.

+From my articles and the MIT reference, I've shown many redundancy cases to optimize with the above concepts, including but not limited to inefficiencies **affecting the domain types, runtime execution, *and now* deep learning training time**.
+We can keep adding, like database persistence (we already have normal forms for relational DBs), etc.

 Whenever you find an invariant, you can apply its underlying transformations without changing the property.
 Such pattern detection skills are leveraged for optimizing domains, thus **helping reach the engineering grade since engineering